vladimir-tutin/Plex-Auto-Collections/README.md

         civilization known as the Engineers.
 ```

-#### Image (Details Subattribute)
+#### Poster (Details Subattribute)

 There are four ways to set a poster image for a collection: local image server, public URL, TMDb collection, or TMDb actor.

 Local assets are supported by running the script with the image server running.
-If a) the `details` attribute is set, b) there are no details filled out for the poster, and c) and the image server is running, the script will attempt to match a collection name
-with an image file of the same name.
+If a) the `details` attribute is set, b) there are no details filled out for the poster, and c) and the image server is running, the script will attempt to match a collection name with an image file of the same name.
 Images should be placed in the configured folder (typically `./images `).

 If you want to use an image publicly available on the internet:
 ```yaml